GLOBAL MARKETS-World shares hold close to record highs; U.S. markets close for Thanksgiving

 Ganesh said that the equities rally is "particularly driven by the rotation trade away from large caps and towards small caps, away from the U.S. and towards Europe, and away from technology and towards some of the cyclicals."

-Markets also took a boost from minutes from the U.S. Federal Reserve's Nov.
+Markets also got a boost from minutes of the U.S. Federal Reserve's Nov.
 4-5 meeting, which showed that officials discussed how the central bank's asset purchases could be adjusted to provide additional support to the economy.

 The minutes said policymakers may give new guidance about its bond-buying "fairly soon".